MicrosoftDocs/win32/desktop-src/tablet/c---event-sinks-sample.md

 ---
-Description: 'This program demonstrates how you can build an application that captures InkCollector events using only C++.
+Description: This program demonstrates how you can build an application that captures InkCollector events using only C++.
 This program co-creates an InkCollector object to ink -enable the window.
-It displays a message box whenever a Stroke event is received.' ms.assetid: '91450559-ae47-457a-a709-b4e4e78bde22'
+It displays a message box whenever a Stroke event is received. ms.assetid: 91450559-ae47-457a-a709-b4e4e78bde22
 title: C++ Event Sinks Sample
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # C++ Event Sinks Sample

 This program demonstrates how you can build an application that captures InkCollector events using only C++.
-This program co-creates an [**InkCollector**](inkcollector-class.md) object to ink -enable the window.
+This program co-creates an [**InkCollector**](/windows/win32/msinkaut/?branch=master) object to ink -enable the window.
 It displays a message box whenever a [**Stroke**](inkcollector-stroke.md) event is received.

 ## Defining a Wrapper for Ink Collector Events

 The `InkCollectorEvents` Class handles passing ink collector events from the ink collector to the user of this class.
-The `AdviseInkCollector` method sets up the connection between the [**InkCollector**](inkcollector-class.md) object and this class.
+The `AdviseInkCollector` method sets up the connection between the [**InkCollector**](/windows/win32/msinkaut/?branch=master) object and this class.
 The `Invoke` method converts the [**IDispatch**](ebbff4bc-36b2-4861-9efa-ffa45e013eb5) event notification into a call to a virtual function that the user of this class can override to process a particular event.

 > [!Note]
 > You must do more than override the virtual function for an event handler to get that event.
-For all but default events, you have to call the ink collector's [**SetEventInterest**](inkcollector-seteventinterest.md) method to guarantee getting an event.
+For all but default events, you have to call the ink collector's [**SetEventInterest**](/windows/win32/msinkaut/nf-msinkaut-iinkcollector-seteventinterest?branch=master) method to guarantee getting an event.
 Secondly, this object marshals itself free threaded so all implemented event handlers need to be free threaded as well.
 Of particular importance is using Windows APIs, which may cause a switch to another thread as the event handler is not guaranteed to be running on the same thread as the window connected with the ink collector.